 Ahem - Excuse me…

 “What’re you working on over there?”
 It could have been directed to anyone.
 It sounded again…and a third time.
 I turned to see where the voice was coming from.
 Its mouth was interrupted by a nose that ran up to eyes looking at me.
 “What’s it you’re working on you look so serious about over there?”
 “Shit,” I thought.
-Reluctantly I answered.
+Begrudgingly, I answered.
 My habit of being too amiable had betrayed me.
 In answer, shortly after, I found myself on a flight to Frankfurt, Germany with a sweet contract in hand to work with a biopharmaceutical company on things I knew nothing about.

 At first it amounted to mindless, rapid iteration, checking off a list deliverables for anyone on the clinical training team who asked for something.
 It wasn’t long before collaborations scaled into large and elaborate patient care trainings for clinical teams working on a worldwide, late-phase anti-infective drug trial.
 Working with researchers was like university turned up a few notches - a deluge of new information with mists of nuance, daily slaking my parched brain’s thirst.